 Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

-This scenario shows an instant successor upgrade from a classical RSA-2048 key to a post-quantum ML-KEM-768 key and then proves that the old KID can still be used transparently:
+This scenario shows an instant successor upgrade from a classical RSA-2048 key to a post-quantum ML-KEM-768 key with capability reduction acknowledgment and then proves that the old KID can still be used transparently:

 -